What is the Be You Programs Directory?

 My program is listed, but we have just completed another evaluation.
 Do I have to apply again?

-If your program is already listed in the Programs Directory, you do not have to go through the application process again.
-Simply get in touch with the Be You team for how to submit the new evidence, and you will be asked to complete a shorter application form.
+If your program is already listed in the Programs Directory, please get in touch with the Be You team for advice about re-applying with new evidence.

 What if I do not agree with my program’s ratings?